August 29, 2022

 Many dentists are fully aware of the consolidation trend happening within the industry.
 Even if you don’t have enough capital in your business to pay off your debt, it doesn’t hurt to put your dental practice on the market to see what options present themselves, especially when comparing individual buyers to group investors, like dental service organizations (DSOs).
 The worst thing that could happen is you keep the practice for another year or two before going through the process again to recognize your true market value.

-Contact the experts at Professional Transition Strategies to learn about all the options for your dental practice, starting with a free valuation.
+Contact the experts at PTS to learn about all the options for your dental practice, starting with a free valuation.